zarinplus/docs/README.md

 	}

 ## Callback
-This part of document is for bidders (Advertisers), Then users complete your offer you should immediately inform us the conversion.
+This part of document is for bidders (Advertisers), When users complete your offer you should immediately inform us the conversion.

 ### Setup Javascript Tag